0x41726164/Image2ASCII/README.md

 4. Available options:
 - `--img`: Path to the image file.
 Default is "image.png".
 - `--dim`: The dimension by which to divide the image.
-Default is 20.

-  For example, if the original image is 100x100 and --dim is 2, the resulting output will be 50x50.
+Default is 20. (e.g. if the original size is 100x120 and dim is 2, the resulting output will be 50x60.)
-- `--dob`: Specify 0 if the image is dark, or 1 if the image is bright.
+- `--dob`: Specify 0 if the background is dark, or 1 if the image is bright.
 Default is 0.
+(Flipping this value will Invert the result.)
 - `--lod`: Level of detail.
 Use 0 for minimalism, 2 for maximalism.
 Default is 1.

 5. The converted ASCII art will be displayed in the Terminal.